hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_flux_configuration.html.markdown

 * `retry_interval_in_seconds` - (Optional) The interval at which to re-reconcile the kustomization on the cluster in the event of failure on reconciliation.
 Defaults to `600`.

-* `re_creating_enabled` - (Optional) Whether re-creating Kubernetes resources on the cluster is enabled when patching fails due to an immutable field change.
+* `recreating_enabled` - (Optional) Whether re-creating Kubernetes resources on the cluster is enabled when patching fails due to an immutable field change.
 Defaults to `false`.

 * `garbage_collection_enabled` - (Optional) Whether garbage collections of Kubernetes objects created by this kustomization is enabled.
 Defaults to `false`.